This program is supported by Buddies in Bad Times Theatre.

 Accessibility

-Company-wide Training Days take place in venues accessible to folks using mobility devices.The Paprika Festival tech and performances will take place at Native Earth Performing Arts’ Aki Studio, which is fully accessible for artists and audiences.
+Company-wide Training Days take place in venues accessible to folks using mobility devices, with some venues requiring assistance to use the elevator.
+The Paprika Festival tech and performances will take place at Native Earth Performing Arts’ Aki Studio, which is fully physically accessible for artists and audiences.

 Paprika advocates for gender inclusive washrooms, and will negotiate for gender inclusive washroom signage whenever possible.
 We use and respect people’s pronouns.
-Indigenous, Black, People of Colour, LGBTQ2SIA+, Women, Trans, Non-Binary, Newcomer, Immigrant, Fat, Mad and Neurodiverse people are welcome.
+Indigenous, Black, People of Colour, LGBTQ2SIA+, Women, Trans, Non-Binary, Newcomer, Immigrant, Fat, Mad, and Neurodiverse people are welcome.